LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

-For the first time footage from this concert on video!
-This recording was made from the side of the stage and features a near complete performance of "Territorial Pissings" and the end-of-show destruction.
+For the first time video footage from this concert!
+This video was shot from the side of the stage and features a near complete "Territorial Pissings" and the end-of-show destruction.

 LNTH

-New and fairly nice sounding recording (although it's a little distorted) of this concert.
+New and fairly nice sounding recording of this concert, although it's a little distorted.

 LNTH

-Old source, which dropped out of circulation when AUD #1 surfaced, Sounds way worse than AUD #1, but RFUS is complete on this recording.
+Old source, which dropped out of circulation when AUD #1 surfaced, Sounds way worse than AUD #1, but "Radio Friendly Unit Shifter" is complete here.

 LNTH